Northern Lakes

 Q: What is the expected attire?

-1. Please follow the current guidelines in the Horse Management Rulebook starting on page 6.
-Click on link for Horse Management Handbook
+1. Please follow the current guidelines in the 2025 HM Handbook starting on page 15.

 2. It is recommended that the attire worn for the EBTH is what will be expected for the turnout inspection found in the Horse Management Rulebook.